grawk/nemo-page/documentation/models/array.md

 `@returns {Model}` - Resolves to a page Model object based on the `_itemModel` field representing the item at that specific index.

+### isPresent(baseOverride)
+Checks if an element of the array is present on the page or not.

+`@argument baseOverride {WebElement}` - An optional override for the base element it uses to retrieve the element.

+`@returns {Promise}` - Resolves to true if an element of the array is present and false otherwise.

 ### waitForPresent(baseElement)
-Waits for an element of the array to become present on the page. **NOTE** waitForPresent does *not* use the `_base` when checking for presence.
-This will be fixed later, but it is done this way now to avoid unexpected errors.
-If you want it to use the `_base`, pass in the result of `_getBase()` to the call.
+Waits for an element of the array to become present on the page.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes present within the wait timeout and unsuccessfully if it does not.

 ### waitForNotPresent(baseElement)
-Waits for no elements of the array to be present on the page. **NOTE** waitForNotPresent does *not* use the `_base` when checking for presence.
-This will be fixed later, but it is done this way now to avoid unexpected errors.
-If you want it to use the `_base`, pass in the result of `_getBase()` to the call.
+Waits for no elements of the array to be present on the page.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes not present within the wait timeout and unsuccessfully if it does not.

 ### waitForDisplayed(baseElement)
-Waits for an element of the array to become displayed on the page. **NOTE** waitForDisplayed calls waitForPresent first.
-While waitForDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+Waits for an element of the array to become displayed on the page.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes displayed within the wait timeout and unsuccessfully if it does not.

 ### waitForNotDisplayed(baseElement)
 Waits for no elements of the array to be displayed on the page.
 It still, however, expects at least one element to be present.
-If you expect the elements to no longer be present, use `waitForNotPresent` instead. **NOTE** waitForNotDisplayed calls waitForPresent first.
-While waitForNotDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+If you expect the elements to no longer be present, use `waitForNotPresent` instead.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.